-But as the efforts to build concrete KYC automation infrastructure catch on, their effect on the customer journey is another concern for banking institutions.
-Banks with already increasing customer onboarding timelines now have to sacrifice for stringent ‘Know Your Client’ compliance.
+But as the efforts to build concrete automated KYC infrastructure catch on, their effect on the customer journey is another concern for banking institutions.
+Banks with already increasing customer KYC Onboarding timelines now have to sacrifice for stringent ‘Know Your Client’ compliance.
 Unfortunately, the desire to prevent losses is not reason enough to soil the hard-earned customer relations.
-As digital banking continues to push its limits, customers and their demand for advanced services are going to reap more access from financial markets.
+As digital banking continues to push its limits, customers and their demand for advanced services are going to reap more access to financial markets.
 Banks are obliged to sell cross-functional services while keeping themselves from invading customers’ privacy and experience.
 Taking an outside-in approach to customer experience in banking might allow banks to inspire a customer-led KYC disruption.

 State of KYC Maturity in FIs – Premise to KYC Automation

-Scalability, continuity, and validity of customer information lie at the bottom of all ‘Know your Customer’ (KYC) operations.
-For multi-market serving organizations dealing with complex cross-product consumerism, managing the constant influx of data becomes counterproductive with years.
+Scalability, continuity, and validity of customer information lie at the bottom of all ‘Know your Customer (KYC) operations.
+For multi-market serving organizations dealing with complex cross-product consumerism, managing the constant influx of data becomes counterproductive over the years.
 Backlogs of due diligence convert into risk costs worth billions of dollars.
-Top reasons for such losses remain shallow onboarding experiences, labor-intensive processes, and technical Darwinism.
+The top reasons for such losses remain shallow onboarding experiences, labor-intensive processes, and technical Darwinism.

 In FY 2018, only 30% of corporate customers globally reported all the material changes (average 6 per SBU-strategic business unit) their organization went through in the last 24 months.
 Such failure in ongoing checks keeps financial institutions from anticipating risk or SARs (suspicious activity reports).
 Banks cannot rely on corporate customers’ transparency and diligence to undertake such roles of information transfer.
 It is only evident that banks device a customer experience strategy to perpetuate such information sharing that helps in KYC Monitoring and KYC Automation.
 Through self-service communication workflows and automatic rule authoring for ongoing KYC compliance reporting, FIs stand to resolve the industrial information backlog.

-Download [case study]: How India’s largest public sector bank streamlined customer communications with FCI CCM software?
+Download [case study]: How did India’s largest public sector bank streamlined customer communications with FCI CCM software?

 KYC Automation Management not only remains to be risky for financial institutions but it is also costly.
 The cost of reiterative customer KYC interactions has been rising at 12% per annum for banks.
 Organizations dealing with customer data tend to spend more on refreshing it than acquiring it in the first place.
 It’s not just the cost of compliance per customer that costs more to the institution, but the cost of non-compliance instead.
 Costs per non-compliance may go as high as US$ 500 per non-commercial account annually.
 Each interaction with customers for non-compliance takes an average of 3 iterations for pure correction and system reset back to normal.
 Centralization of customer communications and minimization of manual intervention may yet allow banks to reduce lead time and increase throughput in such customer experiences.